angular/angular-cli/README.md

 # if in the directory src/app you can also run
 ng g component feature/new-cmp
 # and your component will be generated in src/app/feature/new-cmp
+# if you were to run
+ng g module my-module --routing
+# create a separate file my-module-routing.module.ts to store the module routes.
 ```
 You can find all possible blueprints in the table below: